akotulu/nikon900arduino-motorizer/README.md

 * Photoshop - Magic Wand tool
 * Arduino IDE - the tool

-If new to Rhinoceros then docs folder may help you
+If new to Rhinoceros then docs folder may help you, little secret; line was first construction block invented

 ### Pitfalls